This is the portfolio of aspirant type designer David Jones.

 Ranalina uses an OpenType

-mark table to position marks on base glyphs.
+mark feature to position marks on base glyphs.

 This allows for both ordinary use of diacritic marks,